 More important, however, is Walker’s allegorical affinity with The Wild Bunch.
-In Gunfighter Nation: The Myth of the Frontier in Twentieth-Century America, Richard Slotkin writes that The Wild Bunch problematizes the counterinsurgency scenario of west-erns like The Magnificent Seven and Vera Cruz, because the Bunch, like the American Special Forces in Vietnam between 1960 and 1965, “are outlaws and revolutionaries in style and perhaps sentiment, but in function are agents of despotism.”
+In Gunfighter Nation: The Myth of the Frontier in Twentieth-Century America, Richard Slotkin writes that Peckinpah’s film problematizes the counterinsurgency scenario of westerns such as The Magnificent Seven and Vera Cruz, because the Bunch, like the American Special Forces in Vietnam between 1960 and 1965, “are outlaws and revolutionaries in style and perhaps sentiment, but in function are agents of despotism.”
 Harris’s Walker is a similar kind of countermythic hero.
 He leads his international gringo army to Nicaragua on an idealistic mission “to protect our neighbors from oppression and exploitation,” but oppressing and exploiting is exactly what they do best.

 Those still standing hear the helicopter’s rotor blades and see the glare of its lights.
 At the beginning of the film, Walker was delivered from death in Sonora by divine intervention, but this time he’s going nowhere.